GundogCodes/NovaKey/README.md

 Updates are delivered automatically through the Mac App Store.

-## 🏆 Reviews & Recognition

-*"NovaKey has revolutionized how I work on my Mac.
-Lightning-fast app switching!"*

-*"Clean interface, reliable performance, and great statistics tracking."*

-*"Finally, a hotkey manager that just works and looks beautiful doing it."*

 ⭐⭐⭐⭐⭐ **Leave a review on the Mac App Store to support development!**

 ---